 So, when you remove hair from a particular part of your body, the cycle kicks in and the hair grows back.
 The cycle also applies to pubic hair and it can take up to 44 days for pubic hair to grow out completely.
 If you don't pay attention to hygiene and cleanliness during this time, you will feel itchy down there.
 The itching can also be caused by ingrown hairs when shaving or dry skin.
 So keep the area clean to prevent bacteria and dead cells from accumulating in the pubic area and prevent the unpleasant hair regrowth.

-Tips to stop itching pubic hair
+Tips for relieving pubic hair itching

 Let's see what you can do to relieve the recurring itching in the pubic area that makes you restless throughout the day.